 Operation Reach Out

 We also repaired dozens of homes, built communal restrooms and our first Peace Center where we trained nine community members in therapeutic massage — a skill that would help them earn more in an hour than many had been making in several days.
-The Tabunok community also realized a dream inspired in the midst of the devastation – the planting of organic vegetable gardens and the beginning of a cooperative to sell rice and other staples help to put money back into the community to provide a buffer for future emergencies.
+The Tabunok community also realized a dream inspired in the midst of the devastation – the planting of organic vegetable gardens and the beginning of a cooperative to sell rice and other staples help to create change by putting money back into the community to provide a buffer for future emergencies.